oarepo/oarepo-c4gh/docs/network.md

    site by allowing only a very limited subset of operations with the private key.

-   Even though an implementation like the one backed by YubiKey token may provide good protection of confidentiality of the private key in question, as a locally connected device (typically through USB connection) it is not entirely protected against destructive operations like generating new key.
+   Even though an implementation similar to the one backed by YubiKey token may provide good protection of confidentiality of the private key in question, as a locally connected device (typically through USB connection) it is not entirely protected against destructive operations such as generating new key.
 That would be a dire violation of the accessibility requirement and therefore it should be prevented whenever possible.

 2. Allow sharing a HSM-backed private key between multiple network nodes for scalability and redundancy.